itsvee0120/AD300/Outside of class projects/Week 3 assignments/Simple Geometry Application GUI/README.md

 ## Download the application on to your computer
 Download the application Geometry Calculator.exe [here](https://drive.google.com/file/d/1-YeL0ONZhW_hM6Ob5ZIJDKA8E_vtds2J/view?usp=drive_link)
-### Requirements
-- Java Development Kit (JDK) 8 or higher.
-- An IDE (like IntelliJ IDEA or Eclipse) or text editor to run the code.

 ## Overview
 The application utilizes `JFrame` as the main window and includes a button panel to host various buttons.
 It demonstrates how to effectively manage layout and user interactions, ensuring that components are properly displayed and functional.